 Jay counted his fingers.
 “One, two, three, four, five,” he counted on his left hand.
 “Six, seven, eight, nine, ten,” he counted on his right.
-“I’m awake.
-This isn’t a dream.”
+“I’m awake.”

-Still, his hands seemed flat and matte one moment then shimmered with fingerprints the next.
-He accepted his altered mental state and tried to relax.
+Still, his hands were flat and matte one moment then shimmered with fingerprints the next.
+He accepted his altered state and tried to relax.

 When he lowered his hands he found a cloud on the horizon.
-He watched it morph and change, faster, it seemed, than an ordinary cloud.
-He thought the cloud looked like a white fox.
-The white fox stepped over the forest and onto the grass with the misunderstanding of a Magritte.
+He watched it morph faster, it seemed, than an ordinary cloud.
+He thought it looked like a white fox.
+The fox stepped over the forest onto the grass with the misunderstanding of a Magritte.
 “JayJay!
 Are you hallucinating too?”

-Jay rubbed his eyes and his ears.
-When the white fox remained, he sat on the step and covered his mouth.
+Jay rubbed his eyes and ears.
+The white fox remained.
+He sat on the step and covered his mouth.
 “Faith?”

 “Yeah!
 I haven’t seen you in—” She couldn’t complete the thought, so she shook her head.
 “Ages, I guess.”